fotistsakiris/Ideej-k-fkjsdfio/README.md

 ### fix change tab from cartScreen to home.
 It needs to tab it twice. - Also from favorites...
 ### change favorite icon on toggle
 ### put a plus/minus sign to add/remove products in the cartScreen.
+### Show an alert in cartScreen if a chosen product is deleted from admin...

 # Packages installed:
 ### redux react-redux react-navigation react-navigation-stack react-navigation-header-buttons, react-navigation react-navigation-tabs react-navigation react-navigation-drawer